Miss Russia 2017

-Miss Russia 2017 was the 25th Miss Russia pageant, and was held in the concert hall Barvikha Luxury Village in Moscow on 15 April 2017.
+Miss Russia 2017 the 25th edition of the Miss Russia pageant, was held in concert hall Barvikha Luxury Village in Moscow on 15 April 2017.
 Fifty contestants from around Russia competed for the crown.
 Yana Dobrovolskaya of Tyumen crowned her successor Polina Popova of Sverdlovsk Oblast at the end of the event.
 The pageant was hosted by Miss Russia 2003 Victoria Lopyreva and Maxim Privalov, and featured guest performances from Elka, Stas Piekha, Nyusha, Ani Lorak, and Dmitry Malikov.